Holding out for...

 Not everyone will be asked to come to callbacks.
 Most people will be cast based on how they perform at the General Auditions.

-Students receiving a call back will receive an email to their school account no later than Sept 26 at 6pm.
+Students receiving a call back will receive an email to their school account with materials to prepare, no later than Nov.
+20 at 12pm.

 Any student who is asked to the callback audition must attend in order to be considered for casting.